armandoBringas/CubeTransformations/README.md

 # CubeTransformations
-Unity 3D example to demonstrate three transformation patterns: movement, scale and rotation of a cube
+Unity 3D example to demonstrate three transformation patterns: translation, scale and rotation of a cube

+## Unity Version
+Unity 2020.3.14f1